TCDocProc/arch/README.md

 ##Testing

-Using Django TestCase module built on top of Python’s  unittest module.
+Our tests are written using the Django TestCase module built on top of Python’s unittest module.

 To run the tests run `./arch_ubuntu test`